List of international cricket centuries at Gaddafi Stadium

 Gaddafi Stadium hosted 40 Test matches, the first of these was in 1959 when Pakistan played the touring Australian side.
 The ground has also hosted 60 One Day Internationals (ODIs), the first was in 1978 between Pakistan and England.

 In 1959 Australian Norm O'Neill became the first player to score a Test Century at the ground, 134 runs against Pakistan.
 Inzamam-ul-Haq holds the record for the highest individual innings at the ground, 329.
 His innings, made against New Zealand in 2002, is the only triple century at the ground.
 Mohammad Yousuf holds the record for most centuries scored at by an individual player with 5.

-40 ODI centuries have been scored at Gaddafi Stadium.
+47 ODI centuries have been scored at Gaddafi Stadium.
 Zaheer Abbas became the first player to score an ODI century at the ground.
 He scored 123 against Sri Lanka in 1982.
-Ijaz Ahmed holds the record for highest ODI score at the ground with 139 not out.
+Afghanistan's Ibrahim Zadran holds the record for the highest ODI score at the ground with after scoring 177 runs against England during the 2025 ICC Champions Trophy.

-One T20I century has been scored at the Gaddafi Stadium, when Mohammad Rizwan scored 104* against South Africa in February 2021.
+The first player to score a T20I century at Gaddafi Stadium was Mohammad Rizwan, who scored 104* against South Africa in February 2021.
 The stadium also maintains an honor board.